 Data abounds in bits and pieces in various sources and the visual designers’ role is often to create cohesive stories out of such discrete information.
 This was the challenge the students in the Fall 2017 Comm Design Workshop faced when trying to learn about the artists who worked and taught at the Jane Addams Hull-House settlement complex.
-The goal of the research was to produce visualizations that showed how the artists connected with each other, with the community they served, and the influences they created as a result of their endeavors.
+The goal of the research was to produce visualizations that showed how the artists connected with each other, with the community they served, and the influence they held as a result of their endeavors.

-The project focused on deciphering, extracting, structuring, connecting and modeling the various forms of information it has about the artists who played a vital role in injecting humanity to the working community it served.
+The data-driven design project focused on deciphering, extracting, structuring, connecting and modeling the various forms of information it has about the artists who played a vital role in injecting humanity to the working community it served.

-Jane Addams, a prominent social reformer, contributed greatly to Chicago’s immigrant community by establishing the Hull-House Settlements with Ellen Gates Starr, and developed its various programs to aid immigrants and laborers in the late 1800s – early 1900s.
+Jane Addams, a prominent social reformer, contributed greatly to Chicago’s immigrant community by establishing the Hull-House Settlements with Ellen Gates Starr, and developed its various social innovation programs to aid immigrants and laborers in the late 1800s – early 1900s.
 As part of its mission to care for the labor population in the area surrounding what is now University of Illinois Chicago, art was instilled in the community in multiple ways.
 Based on the philosophy of democratizing art, connecting the heart and hand, and as a way to counterbalance the indignities of brute conditions the laborers faced in the sweatshops of that area, art played a vital role in bringing a sense of humanity to the Hull-House and the people it served.

 The class ultimately generated four large-scale visualizations that looked at the concept of connection through different lenses; connections fostered by: